dalesgit/logseq/pages/proper-27-outline-draft-2.md

 - Bathsheba
 - Mary

-Each of these women were somehow rejected and or scandalous in the lives they lived.
+Each of these women were socially and sexually compromised in the lives they lived.
 But God saw fit to use them to his larger purposes.
-They were forebears of the whole ball of wax (*Kerygma*, "Good news") -- the Good News of God.
+They were forebears of the whole ball of wax (the *Kerygma*, the "Gospel") -- the Good News of God.

 ## Wonder in unlikely places

-Part of what I am able to hear as the Good News is that what we see with our ordinary eyes is not what God sees with his/her eyes.
+Part of what I am able to hear as the Good News is that what we see with our ordinary eyes is not what God sees with God's eyes.
 God's handiwork is often not obvious to us -- maybe **usually** not obvious.
 Consider this reflection from *A Big-Enough God* by Sara Maitland.

 ---